Where does forest school take place?

 Sheri Grace has a PhD in early childhood education with an emphasis in language and literacy development, especially of children from diverse language backgrounds.
 We sometimes have an intern who helps at the school, while studying child development.
-Another staff person, Erika, has a bachelors in education.
-The newest staff member is Elizabeth, and she has a bachelors in psychology.
-All of these staff have children of their own.
+We have hired and hire on an ongoing basis, staff with training in child development, child psychology, counseling, or early childhood education.

 What is the school schedule -- does this continue through the winter?

-We do continue in the winter, but this continuation will depend on whether or not we have at least 6 attending regularly.
-Please see the website for the typical schedule.
+We do continue in the winter.
+This is why dressing warmly is so important.
 Generally, we follow the public school schedule, but provide camps during school breaks.

 What is the inclement weather policy?
 And/or what are the "extreme" weather thresholds?

 We hold school unless it is thundering, the wind chill is in the teens, the roads are unsafe to get to the park, or there are tornado hurricane. or flash flood warnings.
 If it is very windy, with 20mph winds, we play in the open fields, not in the woods.

 Will this program help my child be ready of school or help with academic skills?